Embracing Permaculture Guatemala: The Influence & Impact

 In recent years, a powerful movement has been growing across this beautiful country.
 It’s bringing together traditional knowledge and innovative practices to address environmental challenges.
 It's called permaculture, and it's transforming the way Guatemalans cultivate their land, restore ecosystems, and honor their Mayan heritage

-Permaculture in Guatemala
+Permaculture Guatemala

 Photo Credit: Granja Tz’ikin